xrenaa/DisCo/README.md

 cd DisCo
 ```
 - Dependencies (To Do):
 We recommend running this repository using [Anaconda](https://docs.anaconda.com/anaconda/install/).
+The main dependencies are `PyTorch 1.3.1` and `CUDA 10.1/10.2`.
 <!-- All dependencies for defining the environment are provided in `disco.yaml`.
  -->